marcopennekamp/lore/README.md

 - **Compiler:** The compiler, written in Scala, translates a Lore program to Poem bytecode, which is the custom bytecode format of the Lore VM.
 - **VM:** The VM executes Poem bytecode produced by the compiler.
 Crucially, the VM also implements Lore's type system, which is required for run-time multiple dispatch.
 It supports multi-functions natively and is thus a multiple dispatch VM.
 - **Pyramid:** This is the Lore standard library, which defines core functions expected by the compiler, functions to work with values such as lists, maps and strings, and additional types such as Options.
 The name refers to the Pyramid Texts, which are one of the oldest extant bodies of (religious) lore in the world.
 - **Test:** Functional tests, which are comprised of many smaller Lore programs.
-This is the de-facto place to look at existing Lore code, such as [test/lessons](test/lessons) and [test/combat](test/combat).
+This is the de-facto place to look at existing Lore code, but especially [test/lessons](test/lessons).
 - **LSP:** An LSP language server and VSCode extension.
 Neither are currently up-to-date as Lore evolves, but they will be supported in the future to offer native IDE integration.

 ### State of the Project

 I've been working on Lore originally since 2017, more actively since April 2020, and full-time since June 2021.
 A first milestone version of the language is almost ready, with only a handful of features missing and some minor design choices to be reconsidered.

-Lately, I've been in the process of replacing the Javascript/Typescript runtime with a custom virtual machine written in Nim.
-The VM is feature-complete, barring some important optimizations, and can already execute all functional tests in the `test` folder correctly.
-My next goals are to clear any outstanding TODOs around the change and to automate functional tests again, as they are still assuming a Typescript runtime.